-United Airlines: Couple On The Way To Their Wedding Kicked Off The Flight?
-Customer Service Gone ‘Downhill’?
+United Airlines: Couple On The Way To Their Wedding Kicked Off The Flight, Customer Service Gone ‘Downhill’?

 Fortunately, despite the unexpected delay, Hohl and Maxwell’s wedding will still go as planned on Thursday.

 Recently, United Airlines faced a backlash from passengers and the public following the controversial incident with Dr. David Dao.
-It can be recalled that Vietnamese physician was violently dragged off his seat to give space for the airline’s crew members.
+It can be recalled that the Vietnamese physician was violently dragged from his seat to give space for the airline’s crew members.
 The 69-year-old doctor reportedly incurred a “significant” concussion, a broken nose, sinus injury and lost two front teeth.
 It was also reported that Dao will most likely sue United Airlines.

 [Featured Image by Tim Boyle/Getty Images]